2017 Sun Belt Conference men's basketball tournament

 The 2017 Sun Belt Conference men's basketball tournament is the postseason conference tournament for the Sun Belt Conference.
-The tournament will be held at the Lakefront Arena in New Orleans, Louisiana from March 8 to March 12, 2017.
-The tournament winner will receive the conference's automatic bid into the NCAA tournament.
+The tournament was held at the Lakefront Arena in New Orleans, Louisiana from March 8 to March 12, 2017.
+The tournament winner received the conference's automatic bid into the NCAA tournament.

 Seeds

 All 12 conference teams will compete in the conference tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The top four teams received a bye to the quarterfinals.